jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 #### Step 1.
 Exit EmulationStation

-We need to close Emulation Station down before we update the metadata as EmulationStation holds onto the metadata files.
+We need to close EmulationStation down before we update the metadata as EmulationStation holds onto the metadata files.
 The scraper we're going to use won't even open if EmulationStation is running.
-So hit the Start button and navigate to `Quit > Quit Emulation Station`
+So hit the Start button and navigate to `Quit > Quit EmulationStation`

 #### Step 2.
 Install and Run Steven Selph's scraper